Hedgehawk11/buzzers/README.md

 - F*** You easter egg
 - Team mode (share buzzer across multiple devices)
 - Alliance mode (lump scores together)
+- You or players can create the teams
 - 42 Player cap
 - Three separate scoring modes (Uniform, JACK, and Pick-a-value)
 - Organized labeled menu
 - Handwritten snark
 - ADHD stream-of-consciousness made README and eventual tutorial on how to use
+- Vercel analytics
 - and probably more

 ### How make work?